A FREE RESOURCE FOR AIRPORT WILDLIFE HAZARD MANAGEMENT

 Logan's expertise stems from 11 years of operational experience in Singapore's National Parks Board, where he specialised in horticulture, arboriculture, and wildlife management.
 He enjoys observing wildlife in their natural habitats, finding inspiration in their interactions within the ecosystem.
 During his free time, he tends to his home fish aquariums and plants.

-BSc Botany, Australia (WA)
+B.Sc.
+Botany, Australia (WA)

 ABOUT